labdesk-lims/labdesk.api/README.md

 LABDESK.API is a bidirectional REST API to exchange data between LABDESK and external IT-Systems.
 Data can be fetched and written by http requests.

 # Licence
-LABDESK LIMS and its components are available as licence software.
+LABDESK LIMS and its components are available as free software.
 Further information is available at: https://labdesk.net/licence/

 # The Skeleton
 The project structure of the API is implemented as follows: